Epersea/freelancer_helper_rails/README.md

 This "slice" includes the following functionalities:
 - Registering new user accounts
-- Login into and our of an account
+- Login into and out of an account
 - When a logged in user uses the Rate Calculator, their rate information will be stored for later retrieval
 - A logged in user can see a summary of their information